 More on Budget

-Rep. Chip Roy released the following statement Tuesday evening:
+Rep. Chip Roy released the following statement Friday on his upcoming legislation, the Paycheck Protection Program Flexibility Act:

-WASHINGTON--Rep. Chip Roy released the following statement regarding his objection to a UC vote the disaster supplemental:
+Rep. Chip Roy released the following statement Tuesday regarding his bill H.R.
+5660, the Highway Formula Fairness Act: